Netflix/metaflow/metaflow/tutorials/08-sagemaker/README.md

 # Episode 08-sagemaker: Let's do a simple workflow with Amazon Sagemaker.

---
-**This flow creates an XOR dataset and trains and deploys it against two different Sagemaker algorithms** **Please note that this flow requires a user with access to AWS Sagemaker permissions**
+**This flow creates an XOR dataset and trains and deploys it against two different Sagemaker algorithms Please note that this flow requires a user with access to AWS Sagemaker permissions**

---

 #### Showcasing:
 - Sagemaker Capabilities